MateuszGrzegorzewski/English-Journey/README.md

 - FluentValidation
 - MediatR
 - ASP Identity
+- Hangfire
 - xUnit, Fluent Assertions and Moq to tests

 ## Further Development

-1. In the next step, a frontend will be created for the application using the Angular framework.
+1. Frontend will be created for the application using the Angular framework.
-2. Once the frontend is created, more techniques will be added to the application to facilitate learning the foreign language.
+2. More techniques will be added to the application to facilitate learning the foreign language.
-3. The next objective is to create and track statistics related to the use of the application, including which functionalities are most popular, which countries the users come from, and so on.

 ## Installation